adesh25/Nimap-Task/README.md

 o	Endpoint: DELETE /api/products/{id}
 o	Description: Deletes the product with the specified ID.
 Entity Relationships

 •	Category:
 o	Represents the category entity with fields like id and name. o	One-to-many relationship with the Product entity.
 •	Product:
 o	Represents the product entity with fields like id, name, price, and a foreign key categoryId. o	Each product belongs to one category.

 Contact
-•	Author: Pradyumna Nalawade
+•	Author: Adesh Dhumal
-•	GitHub: Pradyumna404
+•	GitHub:adesh25
-•	Email: pnalawade404@gmail.com
+•	Email: adeshd814@gmail.com